ianpetrarca/webxr_boilerplate/README.md

 To view realtime updates of the Webpack compiling process go to http://localhost:8080/webpack-dev-server/.

- **WebVR-Boilerplate was designed for Single-Page-Applications** and does not handle multiple html files without reconfiguring the _webpack.config.js_ and _webpack.config.dev.js_ files.
+ **WebVR-Boilerplate was designed for Single-Page-Applications** and does not handle multiple html files without reconfiguring the _webpack.config.prod.js_ and _webpack.config.dev.js_ files.

+ ## Building and Deploying

+ To build and optimze your HTML/JS/CSS run:

+     npm run build

+ This will build your ./source folder into the ./dist directory with the specifications made in the _webpack.config.prod.js_ file.

+ ## Bundled Features:

+ WebVR-Boilerplate comes bundles with [Don Mccurdy's](https://github.com/donmccurdy/) [Aframe Extras](https://github.com/donmccurdy/aframe-extras)